parduino/Femora/docs/introduction/examples.rst

 Examples and Tutorials
 ======================

-This section provides links to examples that demonstrate how to use FEMORA for various applications.
+This section provides links to examples that demonstrate how to use Femora for various applications.

 .. toctree::